-In the event of inclement weather, information regarding School cancellation or a delayed opening will be broadcast on television station KXAS NBC Channel 5 and on their website at NBCDFW.com for the DFW area schools and WOAI NBC Channel 4 and their website at WOAI.com for the San Antonio School.
-In Houston, information regarding school cancellation or a delayed opening will be broadcast on television station KPRC Channel 2.
-Additionally, we will make every effort to communicate cancellations or delays digitally via our social media properties, website (ogleschool.edu) and emails to students.
+In the event of inclement weather, information regarding school cancellation or a delayed opening will be broadcast on local television stations.
+Additionally, we will make every effort to communicate cancellations or delays digitally via our social media properties, website (ogleschool.edu), MyOgleTrack, and emails to students.